ceramicnetwork/js-ceramic/docs-src/guides/add-new-blockchain.md

 # Add support for new blockchain

-This document contains a guide on how to add support for a new blockchain to the [`caip10-link`](https://github.com/ceramicnetwork/CIP/blob/master/CIPs/CIP-7/CIP-7.md) doctype, as well as use for authentication.
+This document contains a guide on how to add support for a new blockchain to the [`caip10-link`](https://github.com/ceramicnetwork/CIP/blob/master/CIPs/CIP-7/CIP-7.md) doctype, as well as to use for authentication.

 ## Overview: Ceramic and blockchain accounts

 Ceramic interacts with blockchain accounts in two ways:
-- authentication,
+- authentication
-- linking.
+- linking

-*Authentication.* 3ID Connect (using `3id-did-provider`) create `3id` (Ceramic flavour of DID) private keys based on an externally-provided entropy.
+*Authentication.* 3ID Connect (using `3id-did-provider`) creates `3id` (Ceramic flavour of DID) private keys based on an externally-provided entropy.
 It could be provided by a blockchain account by merely signing a well-known message.
 From a user's standpoint, it is authentication _into_ Ceramic through her blockchain account, be it on Ethereum, Filecoin, EOS, Cosmos or something else.
 Same signature (=same entropy) generates same Ceramic DID.

-*Linking.* In addition to generating DID a user could also _link_ additional blockchain accounts to Ceramic DID.
+*Linking.* In addition to generating a DID a user could also _link_ additional blockchain accounts to a Ceramic DID.
 It establishes a relation `blockchain account → DID` that allows one to discover DID along with social profile based on just a blockchain account.
 Additionally, a link serves as a proof-of-ownership by DID over the blockchain account.
 This has proven to be useful fir dApp personalization: one sees familiar names instead of `0xgibberish`.